 Location: If you’re not located in the United States, go ahead and ignore Pandora altogether — it’s only available stateside following the removal of support in Oceania territories.
 Spotify, on the other hand, is available in a vast number of countries.

 Despite having existed for nearly twice as long, Pandora simply can’t keep up with Spotify’s impressive versatility and usability.
-The recent introduction of Pandora Premium means users can finally listen to a massive collection of specific songs and albums at their pleasure, but Pandora is playing catchup at this point, and it’s pretty far behind.
+The recent introduction of Pandora Premium means users can finally listen to a massive collection of specific songs and albums at their pleasure, but Pandora is playing catch-up at this point, and it’s pretty far behind.
 Spotify has better social features, better apps, and more value for your dollar.
-If you’re constantly looking to expand your musical horizons, Pandora is absolutely a reasonable investment, but in general, we recommend choosing Spotify.
+If you’re constantly looking to expand your musical horizons and are in love with radio-style listening, Pandora is absolutely a reasonable investment, but in general, we recommend choosing Spotify.

 Overall winner: Spotify